MNTN CEO Mark Douglas Awarded Tech Innovator of the Year by Adweek

 And with Facebook’s fears being realized due to such a large number of consumers opting-out of ad tracking, many advertisers are looking to move their budgets.
 In an interview with Fast Company, AppsFlyer’s U.S. president and general manager Brian Quinn described how this will change the advertising industry moving forward, “A lot of these changes are forcing the industry to advance quite quickly into more technologies that are better for consumers from a privacy perspective, and forcing us to innovate faster.”
 Ultimately, these advertisers will need to find other ways to target consumers and measure their campaigns without having the ability to track users through their mobile devices.

 One channel that brands can definitely count on to weather all of these privacy changes in the world of advertising is Connected TV.
-While some still see CTV as an extension of the more traditional TV advertising, we have found it to be most effective when used as a direct-response performance channel.
+While some still see CTV as an extension of the more linear TV advertising, we have found it to be most effective when used as a direct-response performance channel.
 In fact, a report from Hulu found that direct-to-consumer shoppers already spend 70% more time streaming TV each week than they do on social media sites.

 The issues that Facebook is facing due to Apple’s iOS 4.5 privacy changes don’t apply when it comes to running campaigns on Connected TV devices, so marketers won’t miss a beat if they switch to advertising through streaming TV ads.
-Advertisers who once leaned on Facebook for performance campaigns can launch with the same strategies, target desirable audiences, and drive measurable performance—all during premium, ad-supported shows provided by well-known networks on Connected TV.
+Advertisers who once leaned on Facebook for performance campaigns can launch with the same strategies, target desirable audiences, and drive measurable performance—all during premium, ad-supported channels provided by well-known networks on Connected TV.
 Ultimately, this is a major opportunity for advertisers looking to keep utilizing the digital capabilities they are used to, but through the power and prestige associated with television.

 Subscribe to the report Apple, Amazon, NBC and more use to get their CTV news.